 Further information about Apprenticeships and Traineeships can be found at www.apprenticeshipsupport.com.au/states/Western-Australia

-The minimum age requirements for Certificate II in Animal Care are based on academic school year.
+The minimum age requirement for the Certificate II in Animal Care is based on academic school year.
 For the Certificate II in Animal Care, this is Year 10 High School or equivalent.
 Some exceptions may be possible.
 Please note the minimum age for our Intensive Courses is 18 years of age due to the policies of our work placement facilities.

-The minimum age requirements for Certificate III in Animal Studies are based on academic school year.
+The minimum age requirement for the Certificate III in Animal Care Services is based on academic school year.
 For the Certificate III in Animal Studies, this is Year 11 High School or equivalent.
 Some exceptions may be possible.
-Please note the minimum age for the RSPCA based course is 18 years of age due to RSPCA policy.
+Please note the minimum age for the RSPCA Program is 18 years of age due to RSPCA policy.

 You will receive a Practical Task Workbook containing a logbook and all the practical assessments you must complete during your placement.

 Practical assessments include ‘Workplace Assignments’ that include activities such as case studies, photographs, written descriptions of workplace procedures and video evidence of practical tasks.
 These assessments are designed to see how well you can apply the information covered in the theory component of each unit.

 Each unit also includes ‘Practical Task Worksheets’ outlining various tasks that you are expected to complete during your placement, with each task signed off by a supervisor once successfully completed.
 All practical assessments must be submitted to us via our online learning platform for assessment by one of our tutors.